pgarg22/Pottery-A-CSS-Framework-in-Haskell/README.md

 modern architecture, the golden rectangle has a strong presence.
 Even in modern web design, the Golden ratio has proven its worth for aesthetics.

-OUR IMPLEMENTATION
+**OUR IMPLEMENTATION**

- The mixins included are:
+**Mixins Include-**

- grTitleSize : Returns CSS of title size based on content width.
+o grTitleSize - Returns CSS of title size based on content width.

- grHeadlineSize : Returns CSS of headline size based on content width.
+o grHeadlineSize - Returns CSS of headline size based on content width.

- grSubHeadlineSize : Returns CSS of subheadline size based on content width.
+o grSubHeadlineSize - Returns CSS of subheadline size based on content width.

- grFontSize : Returns CSS of Font size based on content width.
+o grFontSize - Returns CSS of Font size based on content width.

- grSecondaryText : Returns CSS of Secondary Text based on content width.
+o grSecondaryText - Returns CSS of Secondary Text based on content width.

  grBaseLineheight : Returns CSS of default line-height based on content width.